-Probate is a process of proving a will.
+Probate is the process of proving a will.
 The courts determine whether or not a will is valid.
 Then the court oversees the disposition of assets in accordance with the will.
 Let’s cover a few of the most common myths about probate.

 Myth 1: The Reading of the Will Occurs in Probate

 This trope is perpetuated in novels and television shows, but it does not happen in real life.
 Your family is not going to be gathered together after your funeral to hear what you want to happen to your property much less be ordered to go to court to hear it read.